erichilarysmithsr/candyland-1/role-colors/README.md

 # RoleColors
 Change the style of user messages based on their XMPP role and affiliation.
+Also adds an icon to the left of the nick name indicating if the message is from a role, affiliation or is targeted to `@nickname`.

 ## Import